The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 \paragraph{Reputation Management}\mbox{}

-Data leakage and privacy exposure are serious threats nowadays.
-To respond to this challenge, the author of~\cite{Chall-Jour048} proposed a system that uses S-AlexNet convolutional neural network and dynamic game theory to provide privacy for health data in IoT and to protect the system against privacy attacks.
+Data leakage and privacy exposure are considered as serious threats these days.
+To respond to this challenge, the author of~\cite{Chall-Jour048} proposed a reputation evaluation system.
+The scheme uses S-AlexNet convolutional neural network and dynamic game theory to determine a secuirty reputation for a health care data system.
+This encourages system administrators to provide a high level of privacy for health data.
+Furthermore the scores can then be used to protect IoT systems against privacy attacks.

 \paragraph{Intrusion Detection}\mbox{}